tarantool/doc/doc/2.2/tutorials/sql_tutorial.rst

 * any Unicode characters, with UTF-8 encoding and a choice of collations.

-Here we will insert some such values in a new table, and see what happens when we select them, with arithmetic on a number column and ordering by a string column.
+Here we will insert some such values in a new table, and see what happens when we select them, with arithmetic on a NUMBER column and ordering by a STRING column.

 .. code-block:: sql

-    CREATE TABLE t6 (column1 INTEGER, column2 VARCHAR(10), column4 FLOAT,
+    CREATE TABLE t6 (
+        column1 INTEGER,
+        column2 STRING,
+        column4 NUMBER,
         PRIMARY KEY (column1));
     INSERT INTO t6 VALUES (-1234567890, 'АБВГД', 123456.123456);
     INSERT INTO t6 VALUES (+1234567890, 'GD', 1e30);
     INSERT INTO t6 VALUES (10, 'FADEW?', 0.000001);
     INSERT INTO t6 VALUES (5, 'ABCDEFG', NULL);
-    SELECT column1 + 1, column2, column4 * 2 FROM t6 ORDER BY column2;
+    SELECT column1 + 1, column2, column4 * 2
+        FROM t6
+        ORDER BY column2;

 The result is: